shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ![Refresh project](../../../images/learning_content/toolkit_basics_guides/advanced_config/5_refresh_projects_list.png)

-## Creating the Default Configuration
+## Accessing the Default Configuration

 A Basic Configuration was downloaded and configured when the project was accessed.
 The Publish app and supported software packages were detected and automatically added to the **Apps** pane in Shotgun Desktop.